cimela/e-restaurant/README.md

 # e-Restaurant
 This project is the one built to apply our skills and knowledge which we've learnt

+## How to use this project
+1. Ensure that all the required programs are available.
+Check the list of these programs at [here](https://github.com/cimela/e-restaurant/blob/master/README.md#requirements)
+2. Build whole project with the corresponding [profile](https://github.com/cimela/e-restaurant/blob/master/README.md#profiles).

 ## Requirements
-These softwares should be available to use this project
+These programs should be available to use this project

 | #     | Programs | Version |
 | :---: | :------: | :-----: |